A documentary film examining the artisanal fishing trade for the home aquarium industry in Brazil is now available to watch for free on YouTube.

 Wild Caught: The Aquarium Fish Trade of the Amazon is the first full length documentary to investigate the trade of tropical fish, the benefits it offers to rainforest conservation and the reasons why the industry in Brazil has been in decline.
-The film is available to rent on Vimeo for less than £4 or can be bought to stream for under £12.

 The film, by Don McConnell, examines the aquarium fishery trade in the Rio Negro region of Brazil.
 This wild capture fishery has existed for more than 60 years in the state of Amazonas and has demonstrated it can play an important role in the protection of one the Earth’s most important forest and aquatic ecosystems without depleting the populations of the fish.
 However, over the last 20 years, the industry has been in crisis and has faced numerous challenges.